Gabriel Martinelli snatches last-gasp victory for Arsenal against Man City

 City continued confidently against the slapdash Gunners, who were creating little before play halted for a VAR review in the 28th minute.

-Kovacic’s poor challenge from behind caught Arsenal skipper Odegaard on the back of his right ankle, but VAR John Brooks did not deem it worthy of upgrading from the yellow dished out.
+Kovacic’s poor challenge from behind caught Arsenal skipper Odegaard on the back of his right ankle, but VAR John Brooks did not deem it worthy of upgrading from the yellow handed out.

 The hosts’ sense of anger only increased in the 34th minute.